jaredbest/space-engineers-dedicated-docker-linux/README.md

 # [mmmaxwwwell/space-engineers-dedicated-docker-linux](https://github.com/mmmaxwwwell/space-engineers-dedicated-docker-linux)

-All of the space engineers dedicated server on wine containers I found wouldn't build, and I embarked on a journey to create my own.
+All of the Space Engineers dedicated server on wine containers I found wouldn't build, and I embarked on a journey to create my own.

 ## Features:
 * Wine 6